kalepail/soroban-quest--pioneer/README.md

-  sq open    Open the Stellar Quest website sq pull    Pull any new or missing Quests into the /quests directory sq play    Generate a Quest Keypair to play a Quest           [aliases: quest] sq check   Check your Quest answer                           [aliases: verify] sq submit  Submit a signed reward XDR to the Stellar Quest backend
+  sq open    Open the Stellar Quest website sq pull    Pull any new or missing Quests into the /quests directory sq play    Generate a Quest Keypair to play a Quest           [aliases: quest] sq fund    Create and fund an account on the Futurenet sq check   Check your Quest answer                           [aliases: verify] sq submit  Submit a signed reward XDR to the Stellar Quest backend